You can’t always prevent your hair from falling out as you age, but there are treatments and remedies that might slow down the process.

 Another purported herbal remedy for hair loss is green tea.

-An older study in mice on the polyphenolic compounds present in green tea showed promise as a natural remedy for hair loss, but human studies haven’t been done to confirm these effects.
+An older in mice on the polyphenolic compounds present in green tea showed promise as a natural remedy for hair loss, but human studies haven’t been done to confirm these effects.

 16. Be gentle with your locks